snegastud/JavaScriptTheory/README.md

 >JavaScript is one of the core programming languages I've been working with to develop web applications.
 It's a single-threaded, event-driven language, and it supports asynchronous programming using Promises and async/await.
 In my projects, I mainly use JavaScript to implement business logic, process data, and integrate APIs
+**another answer**
+>"JavaScript is one of the core programming languages used for web development.
+It is used to build dynamic and interactive applications and supports both frontend and backend development.
+In my project, I mainly use JavaScript to develop application functionality and integrate backend services."

 **What is a Variable in JavaScript?**